edimetia3d/cppLox/README.md

      pass compilation, which convert tokens to bytecode directly.
    - [ ] WIP: A MLIR based JIT interpreter, it will first run a pass on AST to generate an MLIR IR of Lox Dialect, and then lower to LLVM dialect, so we can leverage the LLVM JIT utilities to do a JIT run.

+# What's the difference ?

+1. Pure C++ implementation, no need to know Java things.
+   * Because of this, the jlox and clox implementation shares a lot of code, which make transition from jlox to clox much easier.
+   * An object system with GC that used for both jlox and clox.
+2. A more clear implementation, code is (hopefully) more readable more.
+   * Especially true when comparing with original clox's c style code.
+3. Files are C++ CMake style organized.
+   * `bin/lox`: the main executable, which is a wrapper of the `liblox` library.
+   * `bin/lox-format`: a tool to format Lox code, which is based on the AST Printer.
+   * `src/**`: just look at the file-tree, it tells itself.
+4. A standalone AST implementation, which is a good way to understand the AST.

 # Build